 - VFairs lacks a mobile app.
 VFairs supports mobile compliance, but doesn’t have a dedicated mobile app.
 Ultimately, that means there’s no way to offer a fully immersive, super reliable experience for attendees unless they’re chained to their desktop computer.

 - Lacking when it comes to user-experience.
 Lots of users report that VFairs offers limited customization, integration is glitchy, technical issues are common, and its support team is slow to respond.

 Mighty Networks: The Best Virtual Conference Platform to Build a Conference and Community

-A Mighty Network is similar to a Shopify ecommerce store or Wix website but expressly designed to offer virtual conferences, community, online courses, and paid memberships all in one place, under your brand, and instantly available on every device–web, iPhone, iPad, and Android.
+A Mighty Network is similar to a Shopify ecommerce store and an alternative to a Wix website, but expressly designed to offer virtual conferences, community, online courses, and paid memberships all in one place, under your brand, and instantly available on every device–web, iPhone, iPad, and Android.

 Essentially, that means that it can offer much more than just a single virtual conference.
 With a Mighty Network, you can connect attendees to each other before, during, and after your online events in unique ways not possible elsewhere.
 That means you can use a Mighty Network not just to deliver a virtual conference, but to bundle your event(s) into an extremely valuable set of broader benefits of membership.

 - Provides the structure for virtual conferences alongside broader member benefits, all in one place, all under your own brand.